A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Results and discussion

-There are similarities between the phenomena observed here and those associated with buoyant jets.
+The phenomena observed here share features with those associated with buoyant jets.
 For example, Meehan et al.~\cite{meehan2022} observed similar structures at low Reynolds numbers and low density ratios in the injection of helium into the quiescent air.
 The study suggested that the combination of Richardson and Reynolds numbers can determine the instability regime including laminar, transitional, and turbulent.
 An important difference here is the significant role of the porous medium and its structure in shaping the flow behaviors, in addition to the above parameters.